 The Early Client (Gets the PR)

-Posted by Judith Segaloff on Nov 10, 2020 11:54:00 AM
+Posted by Amy Kenigsberg on May 10, 2023 11:54:00 AM

 That’s why our favorite clients are the ones who work with us to create their tools, organize their toolbox, and – when we call to let them know we have access to a news story – they respond immediately with everything needed to get their company in front of the journalist’s eyes.